JoshnaksPNG/JoshnaksSillyMod1/README.md

-# Fabric Example Mod
+# Joshnaks Silly Mod

-## Setup

-For setup instructions please see the [fabric wiki page](https://fabricmc.net/wiki/tutorial:setup) that relates to the IDE that you are using.

-## License
+## Notice

-This template is available under the CC0 license.
-Feel free to learn from it and incorporate it in your own projects.
+This project is under construction!
+Please check back in a few weeks.